-Visit their website to apply > American Honda Foundation
+Visit their website > American Honda Foundation

 American Honda Foundation supports nonprofit organizations and educational institutions nationwide that address the areas of youth and scientific education.
 The Foundation’s primary funding priority is youth education, specifically in the areas of science, technology, engineering, and mathematics; the environment; job training; and literacy.
 Grants range from $20,000 to $75,000.
 The 2021 deadlines for organizations that have never received funding from the Foundation are February 1 and August 1.